nezumisannn/goemon/README.md

     - notification describes the chat tool that sends the notification
     - region describes the region to get maintenance events
     - profile describes the name of the AWS account profile for acquiring maintenance events
+    - asumerole specifies whether to obtain temporary credentials from sts and connect
+    - rolearn specifies the ARN of the IAM Role that is specified when performing the assumeerole
     - chatwork describes the information needed to notify chatwork
         - roomid specifies the group ID of the chatwork to notify
         - apikey describes the API key for sending notifications to chatwork.
 Must be issued in advance